ichordev/isla-d/README.md

 - list: an ordered list of values.
 - map: a key-value map.
 Keys are always str/bin.

+ISLA text also has a 'none' type, which is returned when decoding empty lists or maps.

 ## Examples
 ISLA text:
 ```d